-Let's say that you were a good little boy or girl this past year (or maybe you're just really good at faking it) and somebody slipped a brand-new sous vide cooker into your stocking.
+Let's say that you were a good little boy or girl this past year (or maybe you're just really good at faking it) and somebody slipped a brand-new immersion circulator into your stocking.
 Problem is, you've never cooked sous vide before, and it's unlike any kind of cooking you've done in the past.
 Where should you start?
 What should you cook first?

 Here's a simple, no-nonsense guide to the tools you'll need and some basic foods and techniques that should be at the top of any first-time sous vide cook's list.
 These are the dishes that will show you results beyond anything you've ever been able to achieve through more traditional cooking methods.

 The "sous vide" part of sous vide cooking refers to the vacuum-sealed bags that are often called for when you're using the technique.
+(The French phrase literally means "under vacuum.")
 However, these days, when someone says "sous vide cooking," they're generally referring to any kind of cooking that takes place in a precisely temperature-controlled water bath, whether you're actually using a vacuum-sealed bag or not.

 It doesn't take much gear to get into sous vide cooking.
 In fact, with the beer-cooler sous vide hack I developed a few years ago, you can make any sous vide recipe with a cook time of around an hour or less using nothing more than a zipper-lock bag and a cooler.
 (If you haven't tried it yet, this video might help you make up your mind.)

-But some equipment is necessary if you want to perform longer cooks, or if you want to make short cooks easier.
+But some equipment is necessary if you want to do longer cooks, or if you want to make short cooks easier.
 Here's what you'll need.